 Image via Amazon

 4. Use User-Generated Content

-Yet another way to leverage FOMO marketing is to use user-generated content to make your potential buyers want your products.
+Yet another way to leverage FOMO marketing is to use user-generated content to make your potential buyers want your products and increase brand awareness.

 Wayfair, for example, uses this FOMO marketing technique to promote their products by encouraging their customers to post images using the hashtag, #wayfairathome.
-People have created over 30K posts using this hashtag.
+People have created over 30K social media posts using this hashtag.